aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 - Copy it to a separate document.
 - Rendered a specific portion of a document to PDF or an image.
-- Duplicate the content in the document a few times.
+- Duplicate the content in the document many times.
 - Work with this content separate from the rest of the document.

 This is easy to achieve using Aspose.Words and the code implementation below.
 This article provides the full code implementation to achieve this along with samples of common scenarios using this method.
-These samples are just multiple demonstrations of the numerous possibilities that this method can be used for.
+These samples are just a few demonstrations of the many possibilities that this method can be used for.
 Some day this functionality will be a part of the public API and the extra code here will not be required.
 Feel free to post your requests regarding this functionality on the [Aspose.Words forum here](https://forum.aspose.com/c/words).

 ### The Solution